 For a negative test result, an LR- of 0.25 indicates that the odds are 1:4 (false negatives:true negatives) that a negative test result represents a patient with disease.
 Of 5 negative test results, 1 would occur in a patient with disease (false negative) and 4 would occur in patients without disease (true negative).
 The LR- can also be calculated as (1 −sensitivity)/specificity.
 The smaller the LR-, the more information a negative test result provides; a negative result on a test with an LR < 0.1 is considered strong evidence against a diagnosis.
 In other words, the pre-test probability estimation moves strongly toward 0% probability when a negative test has a low LR-.

-Test results with LRs of 1.0 carry no information and do not affect the post-test probability of disease.
+Test results with LRs of 1.0 carry no information and cannot affect the post-test probability of disease.

 An ideal dichotomous test would have no false positives or false negatives; all patients with a positive test result would have disease (100% PPV), and all patients with a negative test result would not have disease (100% NPV).

 In reality, all tests have false positives and false negatives, some tests more than others.
-To illustrate the consequences of imperfect sensitivity and specificity on test results, consider hypothetical results (see table Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI) of urine dipstick leukocyte esterase testing in a group of 1000 women, 300 (30%) of whom have a UTI (as determined by a gold-standard test such as urine culture).
+To illustrate the consequences of imperfect sensitivity and specificity on test results, consider hypothetical results (see table Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI) of urine dipstick leukocyte esterase testing in a group of 1000 women, 300 (30%) of whom have a urinary tract infection (UTI, as determined by a gold-standard test such as urine culture).
 This scenario assumes for illustrative purposes that the dipstick test has sensitivity of 71% and specificity of 85%.

 Distribution of Test Results of a Hypothetical Leukocyte Esterase Test in a Cohort of 1000 Women With an Assumed 30% Prevalence of UTI